Table of Contents[Hide][Show]

-I stopped by one of my favorite healthfood stores today to pick up a large cup of organic raw vegetable juice for an early lunch on the go.
-As usual, I asked for the a carrot, celery, beet, spinach and cucumber blend – hold the spinach.
+I stopped by one of my favorite healthfood stores today to pick up a large glass of fresh juice made from organic raw vegetables for an early lunch on the go.
+As usual, I asked for the a carrot, celery, beet, spinach and cucumber blend.
+But, hold the spinach.
 I definitely skipped the green smoothie too!

 While this request is usually met with a simple nod by the juice bar attendant, this time the guy looks up and says, “Why no spinach?
-We have a lot of Raw Foodies that come in here and love the spinach in their juice.”
+We have a lot of people that come in here and love the spinach in their juice.”

 The truth is that not everything should be eaten raw, especially vegetables!

 Some raw vegetables must be cooked else you are actually harming yourself.
 Below is a rundown of what veggies should not be eaten raw either in whole or juiced form.

 Hypothyroidism is a condition where the thyroid gland does not make enough thyroid hormone, so someone suffering from this condition surely does not want to be eating foods that will block what little thyroid hormone is being produced in the first place!